Best Banana Cream Pie Recipe

 There are 4 main types of pie: cream pies, fruit pies, custard pies, and savory pies.
 Cream pies are filled with pastry cream or pudding and often topped with whipped cream.
 With either a single or double crust, a fruit pie contains fruit.
 A custard pie, like pumpkin, has a baked egg thickened filling.
 And a savory pie is filled with eggs, like a quiche, meat or vegetables and often a sauce.

-Cream pies should not be left out longer than 2 hours.
+Cream pies should not be left out longer than 2 hours to prevent the chance of a food-borne illness.
 It’s best stored in the refrigerator except for when you’re slicing and serving.

 Most cream pies will last 3-4 days if refrigerated properly.
 Bananas don’t hold up especially well, especially since those used to garnish will turn brown as they’re exposed to air.
 So a banana cream pie is best eaten on the day it’s made, but it’s safe to eat for a couple of days longer.